Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Uniqueness of Admissible Fock Space Tensor Product Categorifications

 For any subset $I \subset \CC$, we say that a weight $\fsl_I$-module $M$ has \textit{central charge} $k$ if each weight $\alpha$ of $M$ satisfies $\sum_{i \in I} \langle h_i,\alpha\rangle = k$.
 Brundan, Savage, and Webster \cite[Theorem 5.22]{BSW_Heisenberg_KM} showed that any Schurian category $\cC$ equipped with a type A categorification $(\cC,E,F,x,\tau)$ of a $\fsl_I$-module of central charge $k$ can be uniquely equipped with the structure of a $\Heis_k$-module category so that

 and

 where $\varepsilon$ and $\eta$ are the adjunction counit and unit, respectively.

 Now consider our restricted MFTPC $\cC$.
 Recall that $\CC \ox_{\ZZ} K_0(\cC)$ is naturally isomorphic to a direct sum of certain weight spaces in an external tensor product $\cT$ of tensor products of Fock space representations of $\fsl_{\ZZ}^{\oplus r}$.
-In particular, $\CC \ox_{\ZZ} K_0(\cC)$ has a basis given by the classes of the standard objects $[\Delta(\ublambda)]$, with $[\Delta(\ublambda)]$ and $[\Delta(\ubnu)]$ belonging to the same weight space only if $\ublambda$ and $\ubnu$ are comparable in $\Lambda$.
+In particular, $\CC \ox_{\ZZ} K_0(\cC)$ has a basis given by the classes of the standard objects $[\Delta(\ublambda)]$.
+Moreover, if $[\Delta(\ublambda)]$ and $[\Delta(\ubmu)]$ belong to different weight spaces, then $\Delta(\ublambda)$ and $\Delta(\ubmu)$ are not linked in $\cC$.
 It follows that $\cC = \bigoplus_{i \in I} \cC_i$, where each $\cC_i$ categorifies some weight space in $\CC \ox_{\ZZ} K_0(\cC)$.
 In particular, we can view $\cC$ as a ``restricted'' $\fsl_{\ZZ}^{\oplus r}$-categorification in the sense of Definition \ref{defn:slI_categorification}.
 Moreover, an easy computation shows that $\cT$ is an integrable $\fsl_{\ZZ}^{\oplus r}$-module with central charge $p - q$.
-The key observation now is that \cite[Theorem 5.22]{BSW_Heisenberg_KM} is established by checking certain relations among natural transformations in a $\fsl_{I}$-categorification, and these computations are checked ``locally," i.e., involving only small powers of $E$ and $F$.
+The key observation is that \cite[Theorem 5.22]{BSW_Heisenberg_KM} is established by checking certain relations among natural transformations in a $\fsl_{I}$-categorification, and these computations are checked ``locally," i.e., involving only small powers of $E$ and $F$.
 Thus, \cite[Theorem 5.22]{BSW_Heisenberg_KM} easily extends to the setting of \textit{restricted} MFTPCs.

 \begin{defn} We define $k(\Xi) := p - q$.
 We write $k := k(\Xi)$ unless there is risk of ambiguity. \end{defn}

 Let us write $\Heis_{k,m}$ for the full subcategory consisting of objects $\uparrow^\alpha \downarrow^\beta$ where $\alpha,\beta \leq m$.
 It no longer makes sense to ask that $\cC$ is a module category over $\Heis_k$ (higher powers of $E$ and $F$ are not defined), but instead, we can make sense of an ``evaluation functor" $\Heis_{k,m} \to \cC$ at the distinguished standard object $\UU = \Delta(\ubempty,\ubempty)\in \cC$.